How to Meal Prep (Beginner's Guide)

 Different ways to meal prep

-Meal prepping doesn't have to follow a one-size-fits-all approach.
-Depending on your lifestyle and preference, you can adopt various methods that work best for you.
+Meal prepping doesn't have to be a one-size-fits-all process.
+Depending on your schedule, cooking habits, and goals, you can choose a method that works best for your lifestyle.

 basic chia pudding with berries in mason jars with lids on the side.